mimiyang/mimiyang.github.io/index.md

 - Bright color used in some charts can attract readers' focus.
 However it isn't any special important value.
 It makes charts harder to read.

 - The discrepancy arises because the chart plots the market share vertically, but we perceive the thickness of a stream at right angles to its general direction.

+- There are too many charts for the topics.
+It is inconvenient to pick interested chart quickly.
+If more tab menues can be applied to organize these charts, it will be better.

 **Who are the users that this visualization was made for?**